πŸ‘‹ I need your help (I really do)

 For instance:

-• 4/4 (Common Time): Four beats in each measure, with a quarter note counting as one beat.
+• 4/4 time (Common Time): Four beats in each measure, with a quarter note counting as one beat.
 It's the most widespread time signature.

 There's a lot more that goes into grasping rhythm in music, but now you know about some of the main building blocks.